-- 2.5 Fuel Uplift - 2.5.1 For flights with a fuel uplift unless the subsequent flight has no uplift, the aeroplane operator shall use the following formula to compute fuel use according to the Fuel Uplift Method:
+- Note: See Attachment C-7 for process diagram for monitoring fuel use by flight using the Fuel Uplift method. - 2.5.1 For flights with a fuel uplift unless the subsequent flight has no uplift, the aeroplane operator shall use the following formula to compute fuel use according to the Fuel Uplift Method:

-$$F_N = U_N$$
+$F_N = U_N$

-F_N = Fuel used for the flight under consideration (i.e., flight $N$) determined using fuel uplift (in tonnes); and

-U_N = Fuel uplift for the flight considered, measured in volume and multiplied with a density value (in tonnes).
+- F_N = Fuel used for the flight under consideration (i.e., flight N) determined using fuel uplift (in tonnes); and - $U_N =$ Fuel uplift for the flight considered, measured in volume and multiplied with a density value (in tonnes).